minezzig/dinostalgia-backend/README.md

 ## Dinosaurs

 - Endpoint: GET /api/dinosaurs
-- Description: Fetches a list of all dinosaurs in the database.
+- Description: Fetches a list of all dinosaurs from the database.
 - Response:
 ```
 [